-To model fire behavior based on estimated fuel structures in reburns, we used the Wildland-Urban Interface Fire Dynamics Simulator (WFDS), version 9977.
+To model windflow and crown fire behavior based on the patterns of fuel abundance and arrangement we observed in burned and reburned forests, we used the Wildland-Urban Interface Fire Dynamics Simulator (WFDS), version 9977.
 WFDS version 9977 is based on Fire Dynamics Simulator (FDS) version 6, developed by the National Institute of Standards and Technology (McGrattan et al., 2012).
 We chose WFDS over other modeling approaches for two reasons.
-First, it is a coupled fire atmospheric model that provides spatial and temporal predictions of fire behavior based on linkages between a large eddy computational fluid dynamics model and models for thermal degradation, convective and radiative heat transfer, and gas-phase combustion.
-This approach allows the model to capture the emergent fire behavior associated with the interactions between fuel structures, wind flow, and fire.
-Second, WFDS represents heterogeneity in fuel load, moisture and physical characteristics in 3-dimensions providing the capacity to capture the complex fuel dynamics that occur in borders between dramatically different cover types (Hoffman et al., 2018; Mell et al., 2009), such as those occurring between mature black spruce forests and regenerating deciduous stands (Boby et al., 2010; Cahoon et al., 2022).
-Further descriptions of the WFDS and FDS including verification and validation can be found in the following: (Castle et al., 2013; McGrattan et al., 2012, n.d.; McGrattan and Hostikka, n.d.; Mell, 2007; Mell et al., 2009; Mueller et al., 2014; Overholt et al., 2014; Perez-Ramirez et al., 2017; Ritter et al., 2020; Sánchez-Monroy et al., 2019).
+First, it is a coupled fire-atmospheric model that provides spatial and temporal predictions of fire behavior based on a large eddy computational fluid dynamics model linked with models of thermal degradation, convective and radiative heat transfer, and gas-phase combustion.
+This coupled approach allows the model to capture emergent fire behavior associated with the interactions between fuel structures, wind flow, and fire.
+Second, WFDS represents heterogeneity in fuel load, moisture and physical characteristics in 3-dimensions providing the capacity to capture the complex fuel dynamics that occur in borders between dramatically different cover types (Hoffman et al., 2018; Mell et al., 2009), such as those occurring between mature black spruce forests and regenerating broadleaf forests (Boby et al., 2010; Cahoon et al., 2022).
+Further descriptions of the WFDS and FDS including verification and validation can be found in the following: (Castle et al., 2013; McGrattan et al., 2012; Mell, 2007; Mell et al., 2009; Mueller et al., 2014; Overholt et al., 2014; Perez-Ramirez et al., 2017; Ritter et al., 2020; Sánchez-Monroy et al., 2019).
+While smoldering combustion is an important characteristic of fire behavior in boreal forests, representing crown fire spread and smoldering simultaneously is not yet possible in WFDS or other fire behavior models, so we focus primarily on crown fire spread in this study.